RaspyPiano24270/networks_hw1/README.md

 ### Homework 1: Network Client / Server.

+People responsible for making this possible
+- Julian
+- Eric
+- Alvaro
+- Ben

 We are going to build a networked chat program.
 One user will run a chat program on one computer.
 Another user will run a chat program on a different computer.
 The two chat programs will connect and enable the two users to chat in real-time!